Guidelines for Developing an RFP for a GIS Needs Assessment

 Your scope of work should be sufficiently detailed that you can adequately compare proposals from different vendors.
 Needs assessment projects funded by the State Archives should include the following components:

 - Needs Assessment

 Objective/description: identification of potential GIS applications and existing resources, e.g., hardware, software, data, and staff.
-Following the methodology described in the Archives' Local Government GIS Development Guidelines presumes the vendor or consultant will conduct interviews with the various departments that are potential GIS users.
 The departments to be interviewed should be listed in the RFP.
 This might include such departments as economic development, health, planning, public works, real property tax services, sewer, social services, etc.